kakserpom/daemon.io/docs/en/network/connection.md

 <md:method>
 /**
-	 * Called when the connection failed to be established
+	 * Called when the connection failed to be established.
 	 * @return void
 	 */
 public function onFailure()